 The International History Bee and Bowl are the world’s premier competitions in the subject of history for primary and secondary school students.
-Founded in 2010, IHBB organizes history quiz tournaments around the world, and is in the process of designing the inaugural International History Olympiad.
+Founded in 2010, IHBB organizes history quiz tournaments around the world, and oversees the International History Olympiad.
 The International History Bee is for individual students while the International History Bowl is for school teams.
-IHBB is headquartered in Washington, DC, USA, though our staff travels throughout the world to encourage students and schools to compete, and to direct our tournaments as well.
+Our staff travels throughout the world to encourage students and schools to compete, and to direct our tournaments as well.

-The International History Bee and Bowl currently consists of Asian, European, and USA divisions, though additional regions will be added in future years.
+The International History Bee and Bowl currently consists of the Asian, European, USA, Canadian, and Australia/New Zealand divisions, though additional regions will be added in future years.
 Each division features qualifying tournaments, and then a regional championship at the end of the school year for the top students and school teams.
 Qualifying tournaments always last a single day and typically features a History Bee for individual students, and a History Bowl for teams.
 In the USA division, the elementary and middle school level works somewhat differently, and there is also a separate tournament solely on US history for high school students.

 During a tournament, the Bee and the Bowl are held at different times so students can compete in both events.
 Students answer most questions by ringing in with a buzzer (like on certain TV quiz shows).
 The questions are structured so that more obscure information comes at the start of the question, and more familiar information towards the end.
 When a student knows the answer, that student rings in on the buzzer and offers an answer (interrupting the reader with an early buzz is allowed).
 If correct, that student (in the Bee) or the student’s team (in the Bowl) acquires points.
 In a History Bowl match, there are always two different teams competing while in most Bee matches, there are between 6 and 8 students who compete.
 After the preliminary matches are done, the top students and teams qualify for both the playoffs and their regional championships.